 Pronouns: she/her/hers

-Research/Language Interests: Twentieth to twenty-first century German literature with a specific focus on migrants and refugees in Berlin; city literature from the 19th to 21st century; theories of transculturality, transnationality, and cultural belonging; literature and politics; women’s writing in Central and Eastern Europe; feminist theory.
+Research/Language Interests: Twentieth to twenty-first century Ukrainian and German literature; city literature from the 19th to 21st century; theories of transculturality, transnationality, and cultural belonging; literature and politics; medical humanities; women’s writing in Central and Eastern Europe; feminist theory.

 Education: